 For many student loan borrowers, the opportunity to buy a house and the opportunity to refinance student loans happen around the same time.
 Both a refinance and a mortgage require good credit and a healthy debt-to-income ratio.

-Because a refinance can affect a mortgage application, and a mortgage can affect a refinance, it is very important to come up with a smart strategy when planning these financial endeavors.
+Because a refinance can affect a mortgage application, and a mortgage can affect a refinance, it is crucial to come up with a smart strategy when planning these financial endeavors.

 Credit Score Implications

-Many people believe that the big issues is the application process and the ding their credit score takes when attempting to get a mortgage or refinance student loans.
+Many people believe that the big issue in the application process is the ding their credit score takes when attempting to get a mortgage or refinance student loans.

 While there is a drop in credit score when applying for new credit, it is usually temporary and not very large.
 For borrowers repairing their credit and worried that about even a slight drop in score, it will be important to prioritize the more critical of the two applications.
-For those with excellent credit scores, this factor probably isn’t the biggest concern.
+For those with excellent credit scores, this factor probably isn’t a major concern.

 Debt-To-Income Ratio Changes

-The way a student loan refinance can really impact a mortgage is the debt-to-income ratio.
-Debt-to-income ratio is the main number lenders use to determine if a consumer can afford a new loan.
-Borrowers who select a short repayment plan for their student loan refinance might get a really favorable interest rate, but the monthly payments may be higher and as a result will lower their home buying ability.
-On the other hand, selecting a long repayment plan can lower monthly student loan minimum payments and enhance a borrowers ability to buy a home.
+The way a student loan refinance can have a significant impact on a mortgage application is the debt-to-income ratio changes.
+The debt-to-income ratio is the primary number lenders use to determine if a consumer can afford a new loan.
+Borrowers who select a short repayment plan for their student loan refinance might get a really favorable interest rate, but the monthly payments may be higher.
+As a result, the larger payments may lower their home buying ability.
+On the other hand, selecting a long repayment plan can lower monthly student loan minimum payments and enhance a borrower’s ability to buy a home.
 Even if the borrower is making extra payments towards their loan, lenders will only be concerned with the monthly minimum payment.

 Which Comes First?